 He points out that there is a canyon-esque divide between the accepted, normal past presidential postulations, pseudo facts, quasi truths—and President Trump’s refusal to recognize his absurd behavior, to capitulate back to reality, to face facts, to tell the truth.
 Instead, Trump lashes out.
 He raises the bar even higher (think crowd size on inauguration day, voter fraud, CNN is fake news, SNL sucks, ad infinitum).

 “Then there is the obvious question of the president’s mental and psychological health.
 I know we’re not supposed to bring this up—but it is staring us brutally in the face.
 I keep asking myself this simple question: If you came across someone in your everyday life who repeatedly said fantastically and demonstrably untrue things, what would you think of him?
 If you showed up at a neighbor’s, say, and your host showed you his newly painted living room, which was a deep blue, and then insisted repeatedly—manically—that it was a lovely shade of scarlet, what would your reaction be?
 If he then dragged out a member of his family and insisted she repeat this obvious untruth in front of you, how would you respond?
 If the next time you dropped by, he was still raving about his gorgeous new red walls, what would you think?
 Here’s what I’d think: This man is off his rocker.
 He’s deranged; he’s bizarrely living in an alternative universe; he’s delusional.
 If he kept this up, at some point you’d excuse yourself and edge slowly out of the room and the house and never return.
 You’d warn your other neighbors.
 You’d keep your distance.
 If you saw him, you’d be polite but keep your distance.”

-Gentle reader, you’ll now have to read Sullivan’s article – “The Madness of King Donald”4 – to access more of this brilliant man’s observations on our president’s state of mind.
-To quote more from that article would be disrespectful of his work, of which I am already teeter tottering on doing anyway.
+Well readers, you will have to read Sullivan’s article, “The Madness of King Donald”4, to access more of this brilliant man’s observations on our president’s state of mind.
+To quote more from Sullivan’s article would be disrespectful of his work, of which I am already teeter-tottering on doing.